-Jake Harriman joins veteran panel at 2016 USGLC State Leaders Summit
+Jake Harriman Speaks on Global Development at 2016 USGLC State Leaders Summit

 WASHINGTON, DC—500 state leaders from across the country are gathering for the 2016 USGLC State Leaders Summit hosted by the U.S. Global Leadership Coalition on June 13-14, 2016.
 The purpose of this two-day event is to highlight the importance of American global development and diplomacy overseas and garner support for a strong international affairs program budget.
 Attendees will benefit from high-level networking, foreign policy briefings and meetings with Members of Congress.

 The summit will kick off with a panel of military veterans discussing how to better integrate Department of State and Department of Defense programs and budget as it relates to American foreign policy.
 Among the panel participants is Jake Harriman, Founder and CEO of Nuru International.